Ethics in Food and Agriculture: 7 Current Challenges

 In many areas of the world, the renewable natural resources that human life depends upon – such as land, air, water, vegetation, forests, and more – are being degraded at an alarming rate.
 Increased market penetration and population growth put considerable pressure upon ancient systems such as fisheries, and forestry.
 Moreover, in a constant bid for more farmland, deforestation creates a colossal and potentially irreversible impact on our environments.

 In addition, the agricultural industry is responsible for consuming approximately 69% of the Earth’s fresh water supplies.
-When agricultural production fails to put innovative conservation measures in place, operations consume excessive water, degrading the water quality.
+When agricultural production fails to put innovative conservation measures in place, such by adequate maintence of equipment and ensuring the correct fitting for fluid transfer, operations consume excessive water, degrading the water quality.

 6. Employment Conditions